What is a DSO?

 If I do not finish my studies by the completion date on the SEVIS Form I-20, what do I do to stay in school and finish my degree program?

-You will have to meet with a DSO/ISA at the OISS&SA to extend your I-20 completion date.
+You will have to contact your DSO to extend your I-20 completion date.
 You MUST do this at least 45 days before the completion date.

 Do I need insurance?

 Yes.
 All students holding an F‐1 Visa will be automatically enrolled and charged for the Houston Community College endorsed International Student and Accident & Sickness Insurance Program.
-You may download a copy of the Accident & Sickness Insurance booklet and access other helpful information from www.studentinsurance.com/Schools/TX/HCC/ or get information from Health Insurance FAQ’s.
+Information about the insurance benefits, cost, enrollment and claims can be found on https://hccs.myahpcare.com/

 Can I apply for a waiver of the health insurance fee?